 Sam Gleason is a singer/songwriter and producer who creates music spanning a wide variety of genres, including rock, pop, folk, psychedelic, and new wave.
-Getting his start almost a decade ago performing at various venues throughout the state of New York, he’s become known for both his powerful and unique voice as well as his strange, story-telling style of songwriting.
+Getting his start over a decade ago performing at various venues throughout the state of New York, he’s become known for both his powerful and unique voice as well as his strange, story-telling style of songwriting.
 Having played shows with artists such as Jimmy Webb and Charles NeVille, he continues to constantly play out throughout New York and has not stopped writing, recording, and putting out as much music as possible.
-Sam currently resides in the city of Albany, where he has just earned his Bachelor’s Degree of Science in Music Industry.
+Sam currently resides in the city of Troy, and has just earned his Bachelor’s Degree of Science in Music Industry.
 While he still considers himself a developing artist, he has built up quite a repertoire of music and experience over the course of his life, which you can view here at his official website.

 Hello everyone!
 It has been quite a while since I’ve kept this website updated, as college had kind of consumed the entirety of my life.
 But I finally made it through four years at Saint Rose, and intend on shifting a lot of my focus on my true passion, creating […]

 The Cluster EP is now available for streaming and download!
 The latest addition to Sam Gleason’s repertoire is a five-song compilation of indie pop, folk rock, and alternative music that incorporates walls of harmonies, intricate pop production, and the new wave-esque use of both guitars and synths.
 The songs contain […]

 I love the summer, because summer’s when I get to release all the music I’ve been working on over the year to you guys!
 I tried to get an entire solo album done, as I like to release at least one of those a year, but I found myself becoming […]